ixpantia/dispenser/README.md

 dispenser -s reload
 ```

-This is useful for adding new instances or changing configuration parameters without interrupting currently monitored services.
+This is useful for adding new services or changing configuration parameters without interrupting currently monitored services.

 **Stop Service:**